SacHomeless/ohana-docker/README.md

  * docker-compose run api bash -l -c "bin/setup"
  * docker-compose up

-Then view the site on localhost:3001/
+Then view the site on lvh.me:3001/ for the api, and lvh.me:3000 for the web interface.